metrico/qryn-docs/docs/cloud/installation.md

 ### Space based rotation

-To force data rotateion before the HD is full, admins can use the emergency sweeper settings, in charge of deleting the oldest partitions in the database if the overall size of all the tables is more than the configured value.
+To force data rotation before the HD is full, admins can use the emergency sweeper settings, in charge of deleting the oldest partitions in the database if the overall size of all the tables is more than the configured value.

 ##### JSON
 ```